 Before we get into any details, here’s a great video from Title Boxing covering the overall process of designing and building a boxing glove.

 The first step in the production process is cutting the outer materials.
 The materials used for boxing gloves often tell a lot about the quality of the glove.
 Boxing gloves are almost always cut from thin cowhide or synthetic leather.
-Synthetic leather is often used to cut costs and can range in quality with some made of really poor vinyl, and some almost indistinguishable from real leather.
+We have seen some more unique materials too, such as buffalo leather, although these are less common.
+Synthetic leather is often used to cut costs, but as a result, they can range in quality.
+Some are made of really poor vinyl, and some almost indistinguishable from real leather.
 Leather gloves are usually of a much higher quality and much more durable.

 Sometimes the thumb is cut from the same piece of leather, sometimes it’s cut as a separate piece and stitched on to the other pieces.
 This mostly depends on the type of build and padding used.
 Other parts of the glove such as the Velcro cuff, along with any patches are often assembled now too, but kept separate from the rest of the glove for now.

 Usually this is when any graphics are printed onto the gloves.
 It’s important to get the printing done while the materials are still flat to avoid any issues when printing.
 If this is done when the glove assembly has started then it will be a lot harder to achieve and limit the printable area.

 Then starts the stitching, forming the shape of the glove before the padding is put in.
 The base of the glove is actually stitched inside out initially, which means that when the glove is inverted, the majority of the stitches and seams are on the inside.
 This is also a time where features like breathable meshes and grip bars are stitched into the gloves.